blackhydra420/Awesome-bot/README.md

 ### *Bot-commands:*
 * info: It will give you info about this bot.
+* join: It will join the commander voice channel.
+* leave: It will leave the voice channel.

 ### *Games-commands:*
 * flip: It will flip the coin and give you either heads or tails.